DrakeRubicon/corona-saxony/historical-data/Readme.md

 ## Principle

-Daily case numbers and deaths of a county will be compared againt the daily numbers made [public by the SMS][1].
+Daily case numbers and deaths of a county will be compared against the daily numbers made [public by the SMS][1].
 Highest Number wins.
 If Data is corrupt, missing or very late RKI-Data at 0:00 will be logged.

 All disparities will be logged as a comment.